jonnymind/SIRPAS/Books/Rulebook.md

 ### Styles and maneuvers

 In the _advanced combat system_, **Combat skills** are associated with a _style_, that is a collection of actions that can be done using the skill (called **maneuvers**).

 **Maneuvers** are not stand-alone skills, and they cannot be target of advantages or perks.

-The same combat style can also cover different kind of weapons, with some specific maneuvers limited to some weapons.
+The same combat style can also cover different type of weapons, with some specific maneuvers limited to some weapons.
 For example, a combat skill may be **Firearms**, covering any kind of modern firearm, and its style may include maneuvers as **rapid reload**, which applies only to pistols, and **sniping**, which applies only to